 Lofty (formerly Chime) offers teams a single, connected platform for their IDX website, CRM, marketing, and transactions.
 The platform focuses on paid lead generation, supported by pay-per-click campaigns, social ads, and even direct mail.
 As such, SEO requires a more hands-on approach, with Lofty providing basic metadata tips for you to implement.

-Its drag-and-drop editor makes site creation simple, though customization is more limited than Luxury Presence and other design-first platforms on this list.
+Its drag-and-drop editor makes site creation simple, though customization is more limited than other design-first platforms on this list.
 However, you can use Lofty’s WordPress plugin to layer its CRM onto an existing site.
 To see a real-world example of a Lofty website, check out Colorado broker Adam Gillespie’s online presence:

 Pros